jl94x4/ClearLogo-Updater/README.md

           "plex_token": "YOUR_PLEX_TOKEN_HERE"
         }
         ```
+    * Or, download config.json file directly and edit accordingly

 4.  **Edit `config.json`:**
     * Replace `http://YOUR_PLEX_IP_OR_DOMAIN:32400` with the full URL to access your Plex server (including the port, usually 32400).